gregcmartin/villager/README.md

 *** Warning (from the security researcher who made this repo) ***

-I found two call backs that are a big privacy risk to the default configuration (they may be monitoring everything you do with the tool by default)
+I found three potential call backs that are a privacy risk in the default pypi configuration (ie. they may be monitoring everything you do with the tool by default)

 ```
 # src/villager/tools/check/checking.py